adityamandal-Developer/ai_podcast_clip_sass/README.md

-# 🎙️ AI Podcast Clipper Backend
+# 🎙️ AI Podcast Clipper Backend & Web -
+# Backend
 A powerful Python backend service that automatically generates vertical video clips from podcast content using AI.
 Built with Modal for serverless deployment, WhisperX for transcription, and Google Gemini for intelligent moment identification.

 ## ✨ Features